Online College Articles

 City Of South Boston, Virginia

-City Of South Boston History, Geography, Demographics, Cities and Towns, and Education
+City Of South Boston History, Geography, and Demographics

 Etymology - Origin of County Name

 South Boston, in Halifax County, was named for Boston, Massachusetts.
 The town originally was located on the south side of the Dan River and called Boyd's Ferry.

 South Boston is a town in Halifax County, Virginia, United States.